 The lateral pressures imposed upon subgrade facilities will, therefore, be basically dependent upon the relative rigidity and movement of the backfilled structure.
 For active walls, such as retaining walls which can move outward (away from the backfill), backfill may be considered equivalent to a fluid with a density of 40 pounds per cubic foot in computing lateral pressures.
-For more rigid walls (moderately yielding), backfill may be considered equivalent to a fluid with a density of 50 pounds per cubic foot.
-For very rigid non-yielding walls, granular backfill should be considered equivalent to a fluid with a density of at least 60 pounds per cubic foot.
+For more rigid walls (moderately yielding), backfill may be considered equivalent to a fluid on-yielding walls, granular backfill should be considered equivalent to a fluid with a density of 50 pounds per cubic foot.
+For very rigid non-yielding walls, granular backfill should be considered equivalent to a fluid with a density of 50 pounds per cubic foot.
 The above values assume that the surface of the soils slope behind the wall is horizontal and that the fill within 3 feet of the wall will be compacted with hand-operated compacting equipment.